SMTG-Bham/surfaxe/README.md

 ## License and how to cite

-Surfaxe is free to use under the [sort licence out, probably MIT].
+Surfaxe is free to use under the MIT License.
 Please cite [add link] if you use it in your research.

 ## Detailed requirements
 Surfaxe is compatible with python 3.6+ and requires the following packages: